Online Resources & Scholarships for Surgical Tech Students

 Association of Surgical Technologists (AST)

-AST advances surgical technology through innovative research and advocacy.
-It aggregates public policy information and sponsors scholarly publications.
-It also administers continuing education programs and professional development and offers cost-saving benefits to members.
+The AST is a professional organization that advances surgical technology through innovative research and advocacy, aggregation of public policy information, and sponsorship of scholarly publications.
+It also administers continuing education programs and offers cost-saving benefits to members.

 National Board of Surgical Technology and Surgical Assisting (NBSTSA)